mozilla/cargo-vet/book/src/config.md

 ### The `criteria` Table

-This table defines different sets of criteria.
-There must be at least one entry.
+This table defines different sets of custom criteria.
 Entries have several potential fields:

 ### `description`

 A concise description of the criteria.
 This field is required.

-#### `default`

-A boolean indicating whether this entry should be part of the default criteria for the audit set.
-Default criteria are associated with every audit entry that does not explicitly specify criteria.

-Once you start recording audits, you should generally avoid making changes to the default criteria, since such changes will automatically apply to the bulk of your previously-recorded audits and likely misrepresent what actually happened.

 #### `implies`